Albertzue/learning_notes/aws/SAA/practice01.md

 c
 b !
 b
-a ! d here
+a ! d
 a
 b
-ad !
+ad ! ce
-d
+d b
 a
 a
 a
 a
 d !
-b !
+b ! a
 b
 ac !
 c !
-d !
+d ! a
 b !
 c !
 c
 ad !
-d !
+d ! a here
 d
 b
 a !